 \subsubsection{Storage}

-To sustain intense compute capabilities, scalable and high‑performance data storage is necessitated to handle massive training datasets, intermediate model checkpoints, and inference data.
-Tiered storage components include: (\romannumeral1) the \emph{hot tier}, such as Non-Volatile Memory Express (NVMe) Solid State Drives (SSDs) arrays \cite{do2020cost}, provides ultra-low latency and high bandwidth to store active data for fast processing, (\romannumeral2) the \emph{warm tier}, such as high-capacity hard disk drives (HDDs), is cost-effective for storing massive, less frequently accessed data, and (\romannumeral3) the \emph{code tier} stores data in tape libraries or object storage systems for long-term archiving with less access speed.
-In addition, \emph{distributed file systems}, such as Lustre and Ceph \cite{george2025lustre}, allow large‑scale parallel reading and writing, while \emph{object storage} is used for archiving large datasets with long durability and redundancy \cite{AmazonS32024}.
+To sustain intense compute capabilities, scalable and high‑performance data storage is required to handle massive training datasets, intermediate model checkpoints, and inference data.
+Tiered storage components include: (\romannumeral1) a \emph{hot tier}, such as non-volatile memory express (NVMe) solid-state drive (SSD) arrays, which provides ultra-low latency and high bandwidth for the fast processing of active data; (\romannumeral2) a \emph{warm tier}, such as high-capacity hard disk drives (HDDs), which provides cost-effective storage for large and less frequently accessed datasets; and (\romannumeral3) a \emph{cold tier}, such as tape libraries or object-storage systems, which supports long-term archival storage with slower access speeds.
+In addition, \emph{distributed file systems}, such as Lustre and Ceph, allow large‑scale parallel reading and writing, while \emph{object storage} is used for archiving large datasets with long durability and redundancy \cite{AmazonS32024}.
 Unlike conventional data centers, which balance capacity, cost, and speed, AI-optimized storage prioritizes maximum throughput and parallel access to prevent bottlenecks that idle expensive GPU clusters.